Credit Suisse aims for 100% of securities venture in China growth plan

 While it does not break down its business by individual markets, Asia-Pacific accounted for roughly one-fifth of its overall pre-tax income in 2019, with Greater China its most important market in the region.

-The bank ranks second in M&A advisory fees in Asia, excluding Japan, with a 9.3% market share, and second in investment banking fees, with a 4.6% share, Dealogic says.
+The bank ranks first in M&A revenues in Asia, excluding Japan, with a 12.4% market share for the first half of 2020, and first in investment banking revenues, with a 8.3% share, Dealogic says.

 In Asia-Pacific Credit Suisse not only competes with larger Zurich rival UBS UBSG.S, but also with other Swiss private banks including Geneva-based Pictet and listed lender Julius Baer BAER.S for wealth management business.
 Meanwhile in investment banking, Morgan Stanley MS.N and JPMorgan JPM.N are both major competitors, while Chinese investment bank CITIC Securities counts as a key rival in Asia.